-Can Publishing Markets Coordinate Their Survey Efforts?As the digital Bologna Children’s Book Fair rolls through the week, there’s an announcement today (June 16) of a new collaboration between the Association of Italian Publishers (Associazione Italiana Editori, AIE) under Ricardo Franco Levi‘s direction, with the Aldus UP network of European book fairs.
+Can Publishing Markets Coordinate Their Survey Efforts?As the digital Bologna Children’s Book Fair rolls through the week, there’s an announcement today (June 16) of a new collaboration between the Association of Italian Publishers (Associazione Italiana Editori, AIE) under Ricardo Franco Levi‘s direction, with the Aldus UP program in Europe.

 What’s being presented here is a significant effort to bring actionable coherence to how book publishing’s statistical research is conducted.
 The project starts with a kind of pilot program focused on Europe, an effort to harmonize protocols so that markets can contrast and compare their own and others’ progress, strengths, and challenges.

 As Bologna spools out what one industry observer today has called “gazillions of hours of programming,” this quiet, streamlined announcement may prove to be one of the most important moments of the week—one that eventually may offer something new of tangible value to the world publishing industry: a look at itself.